 - Freshly grated black pepper

 - Lemon juice (or balsamic vinegar)

-1 Preheat your oven to 400°F (205°C).
+1 Preheat oven and prep asparagus: Preheat your oven to 400°F (205°C).
 Rinse the asparagus spears.
 If the ends are tough, break them off and either discard or save for stock.
 You can also use a vegetable peeler to peel away the tough outer skin of the fatter ends of the asparagus if you want.

-3 Roast for 10 minutes, more or less, depending on your particular oven and how thick the spears are, until the asparagus are just lightly browned and tender when you pierce them with a fork.
+3 Roast in oven: Roast at 400°F (205°C) for 10 minutes, more or less, depending on your particular oven and how thick the spears are, until the asparagus are just lightly browned and tender when you pierce them with a fork.

-To serve, drizzle with fresh lemon juice or balsamic vinegar, and if you want, a sprinkling of grated Parmesan cheese.
+4 Drizzle with lemon juice or balsamic to serve: To serve, drizzle with fresh lemon juice or balsamic vinegar, and if you want, a sprinkling of grated Parmesan cheese (skip if cooking vegan).